vedantpople4/my_portfolio/README.md

-# The my_card App
+# The Portfolio App
-The my_card app made as a portfolio app.
+The my_portfolio app made as a portfolio app.

 A new Flutter application.